Fujinomiya Station: Platforms

-Adjacent stations

 History

 Fujinomiya Station was opened on July 20, 1913 as part of the original Minobu Line under the name of Ōmiya Station (大宮駅).
 It came under control of the Japan National Railway on May 1, 1941 and on October 1, 1942 its name was changed to the present name.
 The station building was rebuilt in 1983.
 Along with the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.
 The station was remodeled in 2007 to allow for barrier free access.

 Station numbering was introduced to the Minobu Line in March 2018; Fujinomiya Station was assigned station number CC06.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 2,401 passengers daily (boarding passengers only).